pwall567/pipelines/README.md

 ## Background

-This project was born from a requirement for a mechanism to process a stream of characters, and outputting results as they became available.
+This project was born from a requirement for a mechanism to process a stream of characters, outputting results as they became available.
 The specific task was to process JSON data as each element was completed, without waiting until the entire input had been read into a buffer.